Mental Health Tribunal UK: Forms & How to Apply

 - Read the clinical, nursing, and social circumstances reports as soon as they are available, and note anything you or the patient disagrees with, ready to raise at the hearing.

-Last reviewed: July 2026 · Next review due: July 2027 or on legislative change.
+Last reviewed: August 2026 · Next review due: February 2027 or on further commencement of the Mental Health Act 2025, whichever is sooner.

 Common questions